Indoor/outdoor fiber optic cable

 Multi Loose Tube Unarmored Cable | I-A-DQ(BN)H-MLT

-Multi loose tube unarmored cable is designed for indoor and outdoor fiber routes that need an LSZH outer sheath, dielectric construction and dependable water blocking in ducts, conduits and inter-building backbone links.
+Multi loose tube unarmored cable is designed for indoor and protected outdoor fiber routes that need an LSZH outer sheath, dielectric construction and dry water blocking in ducts, conduits and inter-building backbone links.

-This cable family combines coloured PBT loose tubes around a central strength member, water-swell tape, glass yarn reinforcement and a single LSZH jacket.
-The result is a practical indoor/outdoor loose-tube design for campus, telecom and building-to-building deployments where fire-aware indoor transitions matter but metallic armor is not always required.
+This cable family combines colored PBT loose tubes around a central strength member, water-swellable tape, glass yarn reinforcement and a single LSZH jacket.
+The result is a practical indoor/outdoor loose-tube design for campus, telecom and building-to-building deployments where low-smoke, zero-halogen sheath performance is required and metallic armor is not needed.

 LSZHsingle jacket for low-smoke, halogen-free performance